 Most of the actors in ‘The Legend Of The 7 Golden Vampires’ are fairly well respected, but their performances here do little to enhance their reputations.
 David Chiang as the leading Asian star is certainly adequate and he doesn’t do anything majorly wrong.
 His grasp of English is very good and he fits in seamlessly alongside the Western stars, but he really doesn’t have much to do outside of being heroic.
 Julie Ege as the offbeat leading lady doesn’t really assist either, as she’s particularly weak.
 Her stilted dialogue delivery is always obvious and she clearly struggles with an admittedly awkward romantic subplot.
 Robin Stewart is also fairly grating, as he is forced to play a spoiled womanising brat and you never really believe that he would fall for the simple charms of Shih Szu.
 In fact, it is only Peter Cushing who really manages to come out of it looking good.
 Although he is saddled with some rather painful “stiff upper lip” British dialogue, he rarely puts a foot wrong and is mesmerising whenever he is on screen.

 When it comes to the action for ‘The Legend Of The 7 Golden Vampires’, it’s shocking to learn that Liu Chia-Liang was one of the main choreographers.
 Normally you can rely on him to deliver something special, but there’s no denying that his work here is far from impressive.
-Perhaps this is down the studio’s interference or just his desire to play it safe, but either way it’s unlikely to satisfy seasoned kung fu fans.
+Perhaps this is down to the studio’s interference or just his desire to play it safe, but either way, it’s unlikely to satisfy seasoned kung fu fans.
 Most of the film’s fights take place under group circumstances, which is what harms the action the most.
 The camera flicks from duel to duel, never allowing the audience to focus on the movement and it just looks like a haze of simple punches and kicks.
 On top of this, the Western actors often look out of place as they are made to sit on the sidelines, watching the action from afar like Generals overseeing a battle.
 Luckily, the action is aided by the horror special effects and these add some almost ‘Evil Dead’ style antics.
 The walking dead attack our heroes on numerous occasions and the deaths of the vampires and zombies are particularly fun to watch.